pnp/sp-dev-fx-webparts/samples/react-staffdirectory/README.md

 ## Summary

-This web part shows a Colleagues of current user, and allows the user to search AD directory, The user can configure the properties to show when expand the user card.
+This web part shows the current user's colleagues, and allows the user to search AD directory, The user can configure the properties to show when expand the user card.

 ![staff](./assets/staffdirectory.gif)